Tyrrrz/Tyrrrz.me/data/blog/wndproc-in-wpf/index.md

 WndProc is a callback function that takes care of system messages sent from the operating system.

-Unlike WinForms, in WPF, it's not directly exposed to you as it's hidden by the framework's layer of abstraction.
-There are times, however, when you need to process these messages manually, for example when dealing with WinAPI.
+Unlike WinForms, in WPF, it's not directly exposed to you as it's hidden beneath the framework's layer of abstraction.
+There are times, however, when you need to process these messages manually, for example when dealing with Windows API.

-Let's look at some ways how we can do it.
+Let's look at some ways that we can do it.

 ## Non-MVVM way